Degenerative Disc Disease

 If degenerative disc disease is part of the normal aging process and may not result in pain, how is it determined that the disc is the source of the pain?
 This is done by a procedure called a discogram.
 A discogram is a procedure where normal and abnormal discs are “pressurized” independently in hopes that the pain is only reproduced when the abnormal disc is “pressurized.”
 Click on this link for more information about lumbar discograms, Discography.

 Treatment options include medications, physical therapy and injections.
 The injection that is used typically to treat this condition is an epidural.
-For more information on epidurals, Click on the appropriate spinal segment for an informational video.
+For more information on epidurals, Click on the appropriate spinal segment for more information.

 If an epidural is not beneficial, the same medication can then be injected using a more direct approach to get the medication right next to the painful disc.
 This is called a transformational injection.
 This is done only in the lumbar region because doing this type of injection is dangerous to do in the thoracic or cervical spine region.
 Click on this link for more information about transformational injections, Lumbar Transforaminal Epidural Steroid Injection.